 Technological advances in Forex offer more analogies to the online poker boom.
 Traders can get on the trading platform via desktop, browser or mobile, and use software programs akin to Holdem Manager to review their performance.

 Like poker, forex trading is naturally a location independent profession, allowing you to work online from anywhere in the world, e.g. Thailand, Vietnam, or Hong Kong.
-Thailand is the most popular destination and has some local Thai poker sites and forex providers.
+Thailand is the most popular destination and has some local Thai poker sites, Thai casino sites and forex providers.